-(i) a person who constructs or causes to be constructed an independent building or a building consisting of apartments, or converts an existing building or a part thereof into apartments, for the purpose of selling all or some of the apartments to other persons and includes his assignees; or

-(ii) a person who develops land into a project, whether or not the person also constructs structures on any of the plots, for the purpose of selling to other persons all or some of the plots in the said project, whether with or without structures thereon; or
+a person who constructs or causes to be constructed an independent building or a building consisting of apartmets, or converts an existing building or a part thereof into apartments, for the purpose of selling all or some of the apartments to other persons and includes his assignees; or a person who develops land into a project, whether or not the person also constructs structures on any of the plots, for the purpose of selling to other persons all or some of the plots in the said project, whether with or without structures thereon; or

-- 22. The authority observes that landowner is covered by the definition of promoter under sub clause (i) or (ii) of section 2(zk).
+- 17. The authority observes that landowner is covered by the definition of promoter under sub clause (i) or (ii) of section 2(zk).
 A person who constructs or causes to be constructed a building or apartments is a promoter if such building or apartments are meant for the purpose of selling to other persons.
 Similarly, a person who develops land into a project i.e., land into plots is a promoter in respect of the fact that whether or not the person also constructs structures on any of the plots.
 It is clear that a person develops land into plots or constructs building or apartment for the purpose of sale is a promoter.
 The words, "causes to be constructed" in definition of promoter is capable of covering the landowner, in respect of construction of apartments and buildings.
 There may be a situation where the landowner may not himself develops land into plots or constructs building or apartment himself, but he causes it to be constructed or developed through someone else.
-Hence, the landowner is expressly covered under the definition of promoter under Section 2 (zk) sub clause (i) and (ii). - 23.
-The Authority further observes that the Occupation Certificate for the project has not yet been obtained and that the project has since been transferred to Respondent No. 2, who now assumes the responsibility for its completion.
-In light of the fact that the project is currently the subject of arbitral proceedings and the final arbitral award has not yet been rendered, it is not feasible at this stage to ascertain the precise apportionment of financial liability among the respondents.
-Accordingly, in view of the foregoing, the liability arising under Section 18(1) of the Act and the applicable Rules, as read with the terms of the Builder-Buyer Agreement, shall be borne by Respondent No. 1 and Respondent No. 2 jointly and severally.
-The responsibility for handing over possession of the unit shall rest solely with Respondent No. 2.
+Hence, the landowner is expressly covered under the definition of promoter under Section 2 (zk) sub clause (i) and (ii). - 18.
+Further, the authority observes that the occupation certificate for the project is yet to be received and the project stands transferred to the respondent no. 2 who is now responsible to complete the same.
+In view of the above, the liability under provisions of Section 18(1) of the Act Page 21 of 27

+& Rules read with builder buyer agreement shall be borne by both the respondents jointly and severally and the liability to handover the unit shall lie with respondent no. 2.

-24. The complainants intend to continue with the project and are seeking delay possession charges interest on the amount paid.
+19. The complainants intend to continue with the project and are seeking delay possession charges interest on the amount paid.
 Proviso to section 18 provides that where an allottee does not intend to withdraw from the project, he shall be paid, by the promoter, interest for every month of delay, till the handing over of possession, at such rate as may be prescribed and it has been prescribed under rule 15 of the rules: